ilg-ul/ilg-ul/README.md

+My name is Ionescu Liviu Grigore (_ilegeul_ for my colleagues) and I'm a real programmer (for those old enough to know the joke).

-My current interrests are solutions for improving the quality of embedded software, mainly by using reproducible builds and extensive multi-plaform testing.
+I'm currently interrested in solutions for improving the quality of embedded software, mainly by using reproducible builds and extensive multi-plaform testing.

 The main open source projects that I am involved with are:

-### The xPack Build Framework
+### The xPack Reproducible Build Framework

 The **xPack** project aims to provide a set of cross-platform tools to manage, configure and build complex, modular, multi-target (multi-architecture, multi-board, multi-toolchain) projects, with an emphasis on C/C++ and bare-metal embedded projects.